dingyimu/Data_Science_Project/README.md

-# IBM-Project
+## This is the capstone project for Coursera IBM data science project.
-For the IBM Cert.
+## It also serve as a work sample.